jayniz/jsonclips/README.markdown

 We wanted to use the movieclips.com API at the [2012 Movie Hack Day](http://moviehackday.com) but couldn't be bothered with XML.
 This little goliath app runs on heroku and provides a slimmed down version of their API in JSON instead of XML.

-Also, this app scrapes the associated movie id and name from search results (movie clips) to allow for filtering and easier navigation.

 It runs on http://jsonclips.herokuapp.com but to try it out, click the example links below.

 Supported Endpoints